Your Data, Your Rights: Why GDPR Compliance Matters for Online Privacy and Security

 The General Data Protection Regulation (GDPR), enforced by the European Union (EU) in 2018, emerged as a landmark legislation addressing these concerns.
 It grants individuals significant control over their personal data and imposes strict obligations on organizations handling that data.
 But why is GDPR compliance so important for online privacy and security?
 Let’s delve deeper.

-See also How to Secure Your Financial Transactions Online
+See also How to Protect Your Personal Information Online

 Empowering Individuals: The Core of GDPR